Maximilian Schell

 Death2014-02-01

-BiographyMaximilian Schell (8 December 1930 – 1 February 2014) was a Swiss actor.
-Born in Austria, his parents were involved in the arts and he grew up surrounded by performance and literature.
+BiographyMaximilian Schell (8 December 1930 – 1 February 2014) was a Swiss actor, theatre director, filmmaker, and musician of Austrian origin.
+He was one of the most internationally acclaimed German-speaking actors of his generation, earning accolades for his work on both screen and stage.
+Born and initially raised in Vienna, where his parents were involved in the arts, he grew up surrounded by performance and literature.
 While he was still a child, his family fled to Switzerland in 1938 when Austria was annexed by Nazi Germany, and they settled in Zürich.
-After World War II ended, Schell took up acting and directing full-time.
+After the Second World War, Schell took up acting and directing full-time.

 On television, he received two Primetime Emmy Award nominations for the NBC film Miss Rose White and the HBO television film Stalin (1992), the later of which earned him the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.
 He also portrayed Otto Frank in the TV film The Diary of Anne Frank (1980), the Russian emperor Peter the Great in the NBC series Peter the Great (1986), Frederick the Great in the British series Young Catherine (1991), and Brother Jean le Maistre in the miniseries Joan of Arc (1999).